APPENDICES

 Jean Baptiste Girouard died in St. Martin Parish in October 1864.
 The St. Martinville priest who recorded the burial, and who did not bother to give any parents' names or even mention a wife, said that Jean Baptiste died "at age 48 yrs."

-Ebrard Girouard married Hélène Wiltz, place and date unrecorded, and settled near Youngsville, Lafayette Parish, by the late 1860s.
+Ebrard Girouard married Hélène Wiltz, place and date unrecorded.
+Daughter Anna was born near Youngsville, Lafayette Parish, in June 1866.

 Emma Girouard married Donat Dupuy in a civil ceremony in Lafayette Parish in January 1869.
 The parish clerk who recorded the marriage did not give the couple's parents' names.